DrawnzerGames/EOSExample/README.md

 1. Windows.
 2. SDK Loads and interface is created fine on Android, but the same code gives EOS_UnexpectedError.

+Tested Interface
+1. AuthInterface.

+This is only POC for my other main project, I m making it open as it may help others.

 NOTE
 You don't need to copy any DLLs or Linux or Android Binaries.
 All the binaries are already included.